Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Provides a dramatic introduction to both basic drafting and powerful solid modeling.
 Create fancy cars, fascinating creatures, intricate robots, and hundreds of other items with minimal effort...

-Everett Kaser Software Recommended runs on all ALL levels of Windows (age 6 to adult)
+Everett Kaser Software Recommended runs on all ALL levels of Windows and now runs on Macs, plus apps for smartphones! (age 6 to adult)

 Logic and puzzle games designed to stretch your mind, not the storage capacity of your hard disk or the speed of your CPU.
 Sherlock, Honeycomb Hotel, Dinner with Moriarty, Hero's Hearts, Decartes Enigma, Floyd's Bumbershoot, Lunatile, Solitile, Knarly Mazes, and more... each different than the one before, but each tons of fun - there's a logic game for every learning style!